A Breakdown Of The Cost Of Living In Pattaya

 Once again there is quite a bit of variance here, but you are going to be getting very good value either way.
 There are some fine dining options around that could raise your food costs a lot, but there are also lots of good moderately priced restaurants.

 Plus there is the local Thai food that is very cheap.
-You can get a Thai meal for under $2, it won’t be a huge portion but should be enough for a lunch.
+You can get a solid meal for under $2, it won’t be a huge portion but should be enough for a lunch.

 There are lots of western restaurants around town with prices ranging from $5-$10.
 Many of them also serve big portions so you can possibly get two meals from some spots.